I Want To...

 The over-arching mission of the Prevention & Control Core is to understand and reduce health disparities in type 2 diabetes and its complications by facilitating research in the following areas: (1) epidemiology, (2) health services research; (3) outcomes research; and (4) real-world trials of primary and secondary prevention.

-The Prevention & Control Core objectives aim to assist investigators and health professionals interested in the entire range of natural history and in all 3 forms of prevention related to diabetes.
+The Core objectives aim to assist investigators and health professionals interested in the entire range of natural history and in all 3 forms of prevention related to diabetes.
 Furthermore, our objectives support our commitment to investigating health disparities and to seeking clinical and public health remedies.
-More information about our conceptual framework can be found here.

-This area of the Baltimore DRTC Prevention and Control website is dedicated to clinical investigators and health professionals.
+This area of the Baltimore DRC Healthcare and Population Science website is dedicated to clinical investigators and health professionals.
 Find out how to best care for your patients with diabetes.
 Learn about local resources and events related to diabetes care.
 Investigators can access services provided by our faculty and locate colleagues with similar interests.